warp-contracts/redstone-oracles-monorepo/packages/cli/README.md

 # redstone-cli

-The RedStone CLI will be responsbile for
+The RedStone CLI is responsbile for

 - Interacting with smartweave contracts
 - Interacting with other contracts